Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 It is a way of cooking raw and dried foods to preserve all present nutrients, vitamins and enzymes, all of which are damaged when the temperature is higher than 42° C, hence the restaurant’s name.

-Naturally, all dishes are gluten-free and vegans often like the smoked pepper parsnip parmentier, the marinated mushrooms accompanied by baby vegetables or the pickled legume toast and chervil crème.
+Naturally, all dishes are gluten-free and vegans often like the vegetables navarin or the mushroom burger.

 What we like: a compelling and innovative “Raw Food” experience.
-Lunchtime meals affordable.
+Lunchtime meals are affordable.

 What we like a little less: raw food which can be hard to digest for those with a weak stomach